momostarsky/imebra_git/docs/definition_classes.rst

 Introduction
 ------------

-This chapter describes the auxiliary classes and definitions of the Imebra library.
+This chapter describes the auxiliary classes and definitions of the Dicomhero library.

 The following classes are described in this chapter: